 Most answers that are created cannot be removed.
 As people mark certain answers as “helpful,” that answer is likely to be shown more prevalent.
-Google also (thankfully) currently gives a bit of bias to answers by the “Owner” as well.
+Google also (thankfully) currently gives a bit of bias and preference to answers by the “Owner” as well.
 If there’s an answer that is fake, off-topic or violates Google’s terms, you can request it to be removed.
 Here’s a full list of prohibited and restricted content https://support.google.com/contributionpolicy/answer/7400114?hl=en&ref_topic=7422769

 Note that the answer must truly violate Google’s guidelines in order to be removed.

 Currently, you can add questions to your own Google My Business listing.
 As of writing this article, there is no guidance from Google barring you from adding your own questions.
 Keep in mind that the question itself will show as being from the owner if clicked.
 However, if your listing does not have any relevant questions, it’s not a bad idea to pre-populate the list with a few questions (and answers) that you commonly hear from your customers.